silverton-io/buz-docs/blog/contract-powered-platform/index.md

 - Tune in for [Getting jiggy with JSON Schema at dbt Coalesce](https://coalesce.getdbt.com/agenda/getting-jiggy-with-jsonschema-the-power-of-contracts-for-building-data-systems) or [join the conversation](https://twitter.com/emilyhawkins__) on [Twitter](https://twitter.com/aerialfly).
 - Say hi in [Locally Optimistic Slack](https://locallyoptimistic.slack.com/archives/C043RDEFMBL).

-As closing context from a Shopify perspective - 9800+ schemas and 1800+ contributors (many of whom are not engineers) is a pretty big feat.
-As is deploying hundreds of schema-generated instrumentation to thousands of robots around the world.
+As closing context from a Shopify perspective, 9800+ schemas and 1800+ contributors (many of whom are not engineers) is a huge feat.
+As is deploying hundreds of schema-generated instrumentation blocks to thousands of robots around the world.
 The model works.

-Here's to the schema-powered future 🥂.
+Here's to our schema-powered future 🥂.